 3. Fabric choices

 If your child has skin sensitivities, it is worth considering the costume’s fabric.
 Look for a costume that’s made from a soft, breathable fabric, and if possible one that’s made from natural fabrics.

 It is important that the costume you choose for your child does not restrict their movement at all or is a hazard for them when walking around.
 When a costume is too large they could trip and if it is too tight it can cause circulation issues.
 If you are borrowing a costume from a friend or have purchased one second hand that is a little too large, you may want to consider a few small alterations to ensure it is safe.

 5. Standing Out

 This is one of the most important elements.
 Make sure your child’s costume has some type of reflectiveness.
 Even if your child is going to be right by your side during Trick-or-Treating there should still at least be reflective tape added if you’ll be going anywhere in the dark.
-When there are hundreds of witches, wizards, ghosts and goblins on the street, you’ll want to know which one is yours immediately.
+When there are so many of witches, wizards, ghosts and goblins on the street, you’ll want to know which one is yours.

 Now that you have safety covered, how about taking a look at this article on some cheap and inexpensive ideas for creating a costume this halloween.

 You don’t need to spend a fortune and with some clever tricks up your sleeve, you can re-use old costumes, improvise and the kids will still have plenty of fun.